 - Testator/testatrix – a person who made a Will.

 - Will – a legal document that give instructions about what should happen to your estate after you die.
-It must be signed and witnessed by 2 people.
+It must be signed and witnessed by two people.

-- Witness – The persons who must be present to see the testator sign the Will.
+- Witnesses – The persons who must be present to see the testator/testatrix sign the Will.
 They must also sign the Will themselves and should not be beneficiaries of the Will.

 Make a Will Month